If you are a limited company contractor, you will need to hire a specialist accountant to handle your affairs.

 Year End Accounts

-If you are registered for VAT (and most limited company contractors are), your accountant will complete your quarterly VAT returns and submit them to HMRC.
+If you are registered for VAT (and most limited company contractors are), your accountant will check your accounts on a quarterly basis to determine your VAT liability.

 Your accountant can prepare dividend paperwork for you – specifically a template for board meeting minutes during which the dividend declaration was made, together with dividend vouchers for each shareholder.